whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 [code here](decryption)

-Also i understood about java packages, how to compile java code and how to create jar files.
+Also, i understood about java packages, how to compile java code and how to create jar files.

 To create .class file from .java:
 ```